huongnguyenduc/huongnguyenduc/README.md

 <p>

-- 👨‍🎓 I’m currently a `Software Engineering` student at [University Of Information Technology](https://en.uit.edu.vn/overview-vnuhcm-university-information-technology)
+- 👨‍🎓 I’m currently a fresh graduate `Software Engineering` student at [University Of Information Technology](https://en.uit.edu.vn/overview-vnuhcm-university-information-technology)

-- 💻 I have `3 years` study and practice in `Software Development`
+- 💻 I have `4 years` of study and practice in `Software Development`

 - 🌱 I love learning about Science and Technology